The sheer heft of barbells might make it hard to imagine them in your home, but an advanced home gym isn't complete without one.

 "EZ bars are shorter in length than standard barbells," Flores says.
 You can buy empty EZ bars that typically weigh 25 or 35 pounds, he says.
 Or, you can buy fixed-weight easy bars, like this Synergee Fixed Easy Curl Bar, which is available in 10-pound increments from 10 to 40 pounds and then 100 to 110 pounds.

-He recommends buying a fixed-weight bar because they're typically less expensive than the cost of an EZ bar and weight plates.
+He recommends buying a fixed-weight bar, because they're typically less expensive than an EZ bar and weight plates.

 What to Know Before You Buy

 1. Pick a Bar That Fits Your Goals

 When you're shopping for a barbell, you'll need to figure out what activities you'll be using it for first.

 "The best barbell really comes down to what movements you want to do with it and what your fitness goals are," Smith says.
 If you have goals of becoming a snatch pro, avoid bars marketed for powerlifting.
 They won't have the rotating sleeve feature that's needed for these types of movements.

 Just looking to pull, push or squat?
 There's no need to drop the extra dough on an Olympic weightlifting bar.
 A basic barbell or EZ bar will do.